Measures and their random reals

-We will use the functionals to define a set of measures $M$.
-If $\Phi$ were total and invertible, there would be no problem to define the desired measure, as one could simply `pull back' Lebesgue measure using $\Phi^{-1}$.
+We will use the functionals $\Phi$ and $\Psi$ to define a set of measures $M$.
+If $\Phi$ were total and invertible, there would be no problem to define the desired measure, as one could simply `push forward' Lebesgue measure using $\Phi$.
 In our case we have to use $\Phi$ and $\Psi$ to control the measure.
-We are guaranteed that this will work \emph{locally}, since $\Phi$ and $\Psi$ are inverses on $R$ and $x$.
+We are guaranteed that this will work \emph{locally}, since $\Phi$ and $\Psi$ are mutual inverses when restricted to $x$ and $y$.
 Therefore, given a string $\sigma$ (a possible initial segment of $x$) we will single out strings which appear to be candidates for initial segments of an inverse real.